alexkyllo/yesod-content-pdf/README.md

-* Yesod.Content.PDF
+# Yesod.Content.PDF

 Library for serving PDF content from a Yesod application.

-Uses `wkhtmltopdf` command line tool to convert HTML pages to PDF documents.
-Requires that `wkhtmltopdf` is installed and on your PATH.
+The library calls the `wkhtmltopdf` command line tool to convert HTML pages to PDF documents, therefore it requires that `wkhtmltopdf` is installed and on your PATH.

 Example Usage: